-5 Tips for Marketing to Teens in the Restaurant
+5 Tips for Marketing to Teens in the Restaurant5 Tips for Marketing to Teens in the Restaurant

 Create a space that can become a prime lunch-time or after school hangout.
 Incorporate comfy couches, youth-oriented magazines and if your restaurant has a television, switch on MTV or a student-led news channel.
 Another big draw for teens is finding a space where they can plug in and tune out.
 Provide that space and offer a free password protected wireless Internet connection for all customers.
 Learn more about Creating a Restaurant's Concept

 2. Make it Easy to Order

 Complicated organization, descriptive words that look or are foreign and lengthy ordering processes can turn a hungry young mind from your menu and back out the door in search of something easier.
 A clear and easy to read menu will benefit everyone.

 A great example of making ordering simple and fun can be found in the Denver-based sandwich shop, Which Wich.
 This restaurant offers easy ingredient options and built-in to-go bags for easy ordering.
 Patrons walk in, mark their preferences on a paper bag, and hand the bag back across the deli counter where the order is filled and handed back, bagged and ready to go.
 It’s an easy “sack lunch” option, yet a step above mom’s PB&J.

 3. Get Tech Savvy